- Study Mode: Full time

 If you choose to undertake this course, you can equip yourself with skills and knowledge to make informed choices about specialist courses and institutions appropriate to help you reach your career-ambitions.

-After you complete this course you could go on to study one of our highly-regarded Art & Design courses.
+After you complete this course you could go on to study one of our highly-regarded Art & Design courses to help you hone in your skills.